codibre/fluent-iterable/README.md

 That's it.
 Rxjs is focused primarily in event handling.
 Over that, some key differences can be pointed out:

-* *A previous operation of rxjs doesn't stop when some next operation stops, while with **fast-iterable** it does.*
+* *A previous operation of rxjs doesn't stop when some next operation stops, while with **fluent-iterable** it does.*
 That's because, with rxjs you can chain multiple operations parallel after one, which makes sense for event handling.
-With **fast-iterable**, on the other hand, you can only have, normally, a straight line of operations and,f no matter what operation break the iteration, everything stops.
+With **fluent-iterable**, on the other hand, you can only have, normally, a straight line of operations and,f no matter what operation break the iteration, everything stops.
-* *With rxjs, a previous operation doesn't wait for a async next operation to end before go to the next step, while with **fast-iterable** it does.*
+* *With rxjs, a previous operation doesn't wait for a async next operation to end before go to the next step, while with **fluent-iterable** it does.*
 Again, rxjs is focused on events.
 When dealing with event, you just want to emit them as fast as possible.
 With a simple iteration, though, you want to make sure that the whole chain of steps is concluded before advancing to the next one.

 So, as you see, regardless some similarities, there're some pretty important differences between them and those are libraries focused on quite different problems.

 ## Usage

-**fast-iterable** have some neat operations already implements.
+**fluent-iterable** have some neat operations already implements.
 If you want to Click here for the [Full API Reference](https://github.com/Codibre/fluent-iterable/blob/master/docs/README.md).

 ### Basics

 ECMAScript introduced support for [iterables and generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) with version ES6 and their [asynchronous counterparts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) with version ES2018.
 It has introduced an abstraction over sequential iterators (arrays, maps, generators, etc), enabling us to implement solutions regardless of the actual type of the iterable collection.
 It is especially powerful when using in tandem with generator functions to avoid storing all items in memory when its avoidable.
-The API provided by ***fast-iterable*** reads the elements of the underlying iterable only when needed and stops reading elements as soon as the result is determined.
+The API provided by ***fluent-iterable*** reads the elements of the underlying iterable only when needed and stops reading elements as soon as the result is determined.

 To get started with the fluent API, you need to translate the iterable (can be any object with [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) or [asyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) defined) into either a **FluentIterable** using **fluent()** or a **FluentAsyncIterable** using **fluentAsync()**.